raoulbigg/Office365Enumeration/README.md

 # Office365Enumeration
-This script checks if an email address is valid in **Office365**.
+This script checks if an email address is valid in **Office365** without making any login attempts.
-This script does not perform any login attempt.
 It is extremely handy to use for social engineering assesments to check for valid Office365 email address'.

 The script makes use of the **Microsoft AutoDiscovery API**.